asklokesh/FireLater/AUTONOMOUS_TODO.md

 ## Completed

 ## Session Log
+- [2025-12-31 05:11] Completed: REFACTOR: Inline sanitization logic in registration handler should be extracted to shared validation middleware for consistency across routes in `backend/src/routes/reporting.ts`
 - [2025-12-31 05:10] Completed: SECURITY: Passwords should never be logged or stored in plain text; ensure bcrypt hashing is applied before storage in `backend/src/routes/auth.test.ts` and registration logic
 - [2025-12-31 05:10] Completed: BUG: Manual input sanitization is redundant and error-prone after global hook implementation in `backend/src/routes/reporting.ts` and other route files - remove all instances like `sanitizedEmail`, etc.
 - [2025-12-31 05:10] Completed: PERF: Missing database query indexing for common filters (e.g., status, assignee) in `backend/src/routes/requests.ts` and `backend/src/routes/oncall.ts` leading to slow lookups